sarahDH615/python-api-challenge/README.md

 * Generating the 500+ cities:
     * creating a range of latitude and longitude values for numpy.random to work on (so that non-existent latitudes/longitudes, such as 200 degrees longitude, don't get generated).
     * using numpy.random to create two lists of 1500 numbers each within the defined ranges, to create latitude/longitude pairs.
-        - the lists are 1500 numbers long to account for repeats and for latitude and longitude pairs that don't successfully create cities.
+        - the lists are 1500 numbers long to account for repeats and for latitude and longitude pairs that don't successfully create c  ities.
     * using citipy.nearest_city to find unique cities near the randomly created latitude/longitude pairs, and appending to a list (cities).
         - the cities list is 603 cities long, down from 1500 lat/long pairs
 * Obtaining climate data for the 500+ cities: